nahcnats/mobile-flexits/README.md

 The initial code of this project started with the bare workflow (using React Native CLI) like the original app.
 I decided to try Expo and rewrote what I've wrote initial for ease of testing using Expo's services.
 This app UI is different from the original's.

+Please [contact me](mailto:nahcnats@gmail.com) if you want to try the demo as I use Google's services for this [app](https://expo.io/@nahcnats/projects/mobile-flexits).

 ### Screenshots

 <div align="center">